turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 NoMethodError: undefined method `bag' for #&lt;TrickOrTreater:0x007f8a7916aa20&gt;
 {% endterminal %}

-Define the method.
+Define an empty method for `bag`.
 Next the test gives us a `NoMethodError`:

 {% terminal %}
 NoMethodError: undefined method `empty?' for nil:NilClass